CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 ### Garage Class
 - Represents a physical parking garage in the system
 - Aggregates all tickets associated with the garage (vehicles currently parked)
+- Aggregates all security cameras associated with the garage
 - Maintains a list of active tickets, which allows the system to:
     - Track current occupancy
     - Look up tickets by their string ID (e.g., for returning customers or employees)
+- Owns only one parking garage gate (`Gate`)
 - A new ticket cannot be created if the garage is full (e.g., the number of active tickets equals the garage's capacity)
 - The garage can report its number of available spaces using the formula: `capacity - ticketList.size()`
 - Provides a method to check if the garage is currently full, returning a boolean value of the condition `capacity == ticketList.size()`
 - Each garage has a unique string ID (e.g., "GA0", "GA1") generated at creation
 - Garage instances are initialized with a fixed capacity, hourly rate, and garage name (separate from their ID)
+- Has a method to add a new security camera to the garage (through aggregation)
+- Security cameras can also be removed from the garage based on their string ID
 - A garage's name can be renamed after initialization
 - Stores a configurable hourly parking rate, which can be updated by an employee
 - Tracks total revenue earned by the garage across all paid tickets